 Y Care International supports Sierra Leone YMCA to help the country’s most vulnerable young people to lift themselves out of poverty.
 Working in city slums and remote rural areas, we create opportunities through entrepreneurship and employment.

-We help young people to become healthy and productive entrepreneurs or employees by providing access to clean water, and ensuring health information and services are youth friendly.
+We help young people to become healthy and productive entrepreneurs or employees by providing access to clean water, and ensuring health information and services are youth friendly and accessible.